 The wife claimed that she believed the husband had signed her name on their joint tax returns.
 The judge dismissed this claim as a non-issue.
 He decided that the wife hadn't shown excusable neglect in failing to answer the complaint or participation in litigation and affirmed the final order.

-The defendant appealed, claiming the equitable distribution was unfair and that she should have been heard on the issue of alimony.
+The defendant appealed, claiming the division of property was inappropriate and that she should have been heard on the issue of alimony.
 The trial court had decided her motion under Rule 4:50-1, which provided that a party could be relieved from a final judgment based on excusable neglect, surprise, inadvertence or mistake, and a few other grounds.

 The appellate court found that the wife had been given the opportunity to participate in the proof hearing by questioning the husband but had chosen not to.
 She hadn't shown the trial court's determinations were unfair or contrary to law, or provided any other reason to justify relief from the final judgment.